axnotliztac10/react-giphy/README.md

 # React Series Challenge

-React proficiency challenge please create a Gimpy Client that matches to the best of your capacity what is described in the deliverables section.
+React proficiency challenge.
+Using the provided libraries and templates create a Gimpy Client that matches to the best of your capacity what is described in the deliverables section.

 #### What we are expecting from you is:
 - Use [Giphy API](https://developers.giphy.com/docs)